The modelling of the action potentials in myelinated nerve fibres: Lieberstein model for AP propagation on unmyelinated axon

-Returning to the system as two coupled eqs.~\eqref{lib1} and \eqref{lib2} the membrane current $I$ is taken (this is what is different from regular Telegrapher's equation) as it was proposed in the HH model \cite{Hodgkin1952} as \beq I = C_m \frac{\pp V}{\pp t} + I_{Na} + I_{K} + I_l, \eeq where $I$ is the total membrane current density (positive direction is into the axon), $V$ is the membrane potential relative to the resting potential (depolarisation is negative), $C_m$ is the membrane capacity per unit area while $I_{Na}$ and $I_K$ are currents which are defined through ``equilibrium potentials" for Na and K ions while $I_l$ is ``leakage current" representing \emph{all} other ionic currents (Hodgkin and Huxley point mostly at chlorine Cl, however, Ca is also potentially relevant which some authors claim to be about as important as Na and K ions) and is chosen so that at resting potential leakage current across the membrane would be zero.
+where $I$ is the total membrane current density (positive direction is into the axon), $V$ is the membrane potential relative to the resting potential (depolarisation is negative), $C_m$ is the membrane capacity per unit area while $I_{Na}$ and $I_K$ are currents which are defined through ``equilibrium potentials'' for Na and K ions while $I_l$ is ``leakage current'' representing \emph{all} other ionic currents (Hodgkin and Huxley refer to chlorine Cl, however, Ca is also relevant for some excitable cells) and is chosen so that at resting potential leakage current across the membrane would be zero.